Matthiaslpt/SmartBin/README.md

 - **Real-Time Monitoring:** View the current trash levels of all bins on an interactive map.
 - **Historical Data Visualization:** Analyze trends in trash levels over time using charts.
-- **Bin Management:** Add new bins to the system via the web interface.
 - **Geolocation Integration:** Automatically fetch latitude and longitude for bins based on their address.

 ## Technologies Used